deepgram-devs/code-samples/swift/README.md

 ## Update the Code

-Replace the placeholder code such as `YOUR_DEEPGRAM_API_KEY` with your own information.
+Replace the placeholder code such as `DEEPGRAM_API_KEY` with your own information.

 ## Run the Files